kyma-project/test-infra/development/gcp/cloud-run/gardener-sa-rotate/README.md

 ## Overview

-Cloud Run app creates a new key for a GCP service account, updates the required secret data, and deletes old versions of a key.
+The Cloud Run application creates a new key for a GCP service account, updates the required secret data, and deletes old versions of a key.
 The function is triggered by a Pub/Sub message sent by a secret stored in Secret Manager.

-1. Secret in Secret Manager sends a Pub/Sub message to `secret-manager-notifications` Pub/Sub topic.
+1. A secret in Secret Manager sends a Pub/Sub message to the `secret-manager-notifications` Pub/Sub topic.
-2. Cloud Run app checks if the value of the **eventType** attribute is set to `SECRET_ROTATE`; if not, it stops its execution.
+2. The Cloud Run application checks if the value of the **eventType** attribute is set to `SECRET_ROTATE`.
+If not, it stops running.
-3. Cloud Run app checks if the value of the **type** label is set to `gardener-service-account`; if not, it stops its execution.
+3. The Cloud Run application checks if the value of the **type** label is set to `gardener-service-account`.
+If not, it stops running.
-4. Cloud Run app checks if the values of the **kubeconfig-secret**, **gardener-secret**, and **gardener-secret-namespace** labels are set; if not, it stops its execution.
+4. The Cloud Run application checks if the values of the **kubeconfig-secret**, **gardener-secret**, and **gardener-secret-namespace** labels are set.
+If not, it stops running.
-5. Cloud Run app authenticates to a cluster using the kubeconfig from the latest version of a secret provided in **kubeconfig-secret** label.
+5. The Cloud Run application authenticates to a cluster using the kubeconfig from the latest version of a secret provided in the **kubeconfig-secret** label.
-6. Cloud Run app reads the name of the service account from the latest version of a secret.
+6. The Cloud Run application reads the name of the service account from the latest version of a secret.
-7. Cloud Run app generates a new key for the service account.
+7. The Cloud Run application generates a new key for the service account.
-8. Cloud Run app creates a new secret version in Secret Manger, containing the newly created service account key.
+8. The Cloud Run application creates a new secret version containing the newly created service account key in Secret Manger.
-9. Cloud Run app updates a secret in Gardener cluster, containing the newly created service account key.
+9. The Cloud Run application updates a secret containing the newly created service account key in the Gardener cluster.
-10. Cloud Run app deletes old versions of a key in IAM.
+10. The Cloud Run application deletes old versions of a key in IAM.
-11. Cloud Run app destroys old versions of a secret in Secret Manager.
+11. The Cloud Run application destroys old versions of a secret in Secret Manager.

 ## Cloud Run deployment

-To deploy Cloud Run app follow these steps:
+To deploy the Cloud Run application, follow the following steps:

-1. Create the `secret-manager-notifications` Pub/Sub topic, if it does not exist.
+1. Create the `secret-manager-notifications` Pub/Sub topic if it does not exist.
-2. Create the `service-${PROJECT_NUMBER}@gcp-sa-secretmanager.iam.gserviceaccount.com` service account with the `roles/pubsub.publisher` role, if it does not exist.
+2. Create the `service-${PROJECT_NUMBER}@gcp-sa-secretmanager.iam.gserviceaccount.com` service account with the `roles/pubsub.publisher` role if it does not exist.
-3. Use the following command to deploy Cloud Run app:
+3. Use the following command to deploy the Cloud Run application:
 ```bash
 gcloud run deploy rotate-gardener-secrets-service-account \
 --region europe-west1 \